-- >> Adele, who is not authorized to speak on behalf of the Company, identifies herself at a conference as an official representative of the Company and responds to comments about Centene. - >> Betsy, a human resources manager, is asked by a financial analyst why Centene's stock price went up this week.
-She responds to the analyst by stating, "Well, we have had really strong sales in the specialty business units." - A reporter called looking for some background information about Centene for an article on Centene's expansion into a new state.
-Can I answer her questions? - No. You may not respond in a way that would lead someone to believe you are speaking on behalf of the Company.
-The Company will respond to press inquiries through its Corporate Communications Department.
+- >> Adele, who is not authorized to speak on behalf of the Company, identifies herself at a conference as an official representative of the Company and responds to comments about Centene that she believes are incorrect. - >> Betsy, a human resource manager, is asked by a financial analyst why Centene's stock price went up this week.
+She responds to the analyst by stating "Well, we have had really strong sales in the specialty business units." - A reporter called looking for some background information about Centene Corporation for an article on Centene's expansion into a new state.
+Can I answer her questions? - A. No. The Company will respond to press inquiries through its Corporate Communications Department.
 Although the reporter asked what appeared to be a simple question, you may not have all of the relevant facts.
 Even if you provide accurate information, releasing it at the wrong time could interfere with the Company's plans.
 In addition, uncoordinated disclosure could pose problems under securities laws if the information released is material inside information.
 Even disclosures that seem harmless to you may create problems.